 Whereas, BUL-6299.2 "Social Media Policy for Students" provides guidelines regarding student's social media use.
-This policy has not been updated since 2018; and student use of cell phones and social media platforms district-wide during the entire school day.
+This policy has not been updated since 2018; and present to the public at a Board Meeting updated cell phone and social media policies to prohibit student use of cell phones and social media platforms district-wide during the entire school day.
 The policies and their implementation shall be informed by best practices and by input from experts in the field, labor partners, staff, students, and parents;